Frequently Asked Questions

 Can I request new features?

 Absolutely.
-As a solo-founder product, we're highly responsive to user feedback.
+As a Product focused company, we're highly responsive to user feedback.
 Email your feature requests to support@custodycomms.com.
 We prioritize features that help the most users.

 I found a bug.
 How do I report it?